Ellen Havre Weis: Career

 In San Francisco, Weis founded the Museum of Modern Mythology in 1982 with Matthew Cohen and Jeff Errick.
 The museum, was open from 1982 to 1989.
-It displayed 3000 pop advertising icons, including pop brand icons such as Mr. Clean, the Pillsbury Doughboy, Frito Bandito, Col. Sanders, Cap’n Crunch, Mr. Peanut and the Michelin Man.
+It displayed 3000 pop advertising icons, including pop brand icons such as Mr. Clean, the Pillsbury Doughboy, Frito Bandito, Col. Sanders, Cap'n Crunch, Mr. Peanut and the Michelin Man.
 In 1987 Weis said that the museum's goal was to "take these advertising characters out of their normal context of sales and look at them as anthropology.
 Most of American society has been exposed to these images.
 Certainly the Jolly Green Giant is more recognizable than Zeus--or your state senator".
 The museum was damaged during the Loma Prieta earthquake and never reopened.

 After the museum's closure, Weis opened a public relations firm in San Francisco.

 In 2004, Weis authored the book Berkeley: The Life and Spirit of a Remarkable Town.

+Death

+Weis died at home at age 64 from brain cancer.